-Conifers, which include cedars, pines, spruce and redwoods, are gymnosperms.
+Much like humans, coniferous trees have specialized male and female sex organs. male pine cones have close-knit "scales," that hold pollen sacks, the pollen acting as air-borne "sperm;" female pine cones have looser scales and lie lower on a tree to make pollination easier.
+Scientists consider conifers, which include cedars, pines, spruce and redwoods, gymnosperms.
 Their needle-like leaves lose water slowly.
 This allows conifers to keep their needles during periods of extreme cold, such as winter, when water is scarce.
 Gymnosperms include the longest-living organism on earth (a 5,000-year-old bristlecone pine), the tallest (a 115-meter-high coast redwood) and the largest in volume (a giant sequoia with a volume of 1,540 cubic meters).

 Gymnosperms and Angiosperms

 Gymnosperms differ from angiosperms, or flowering plants, in having exposed seeds.
-Think about the seed in a cherry or peach.
-The cherry or peach seed is enclosed by fruit; apple and cherry trees are angiosperms.
-The seeds of a gymnosperm are produced in the plant's female cone.
-When the seeds mature, they are released as bare seeds to drift with the wind, fall to the ground and germinate.
+For example, a cherry or peach seed is enclosed by fruit; apple and cherry trees are angiosperms.
+A plant's female clone produces the seeds of a gymnosperm.
+When the seeds mature, they shoot out as bare seeds to drift with the wind, fall to the ground and germinate.